Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 20. Continuous Staff Training

 When residents see familiar faces in the management team and service personnel, it fosters a sense of community and trust.
-Familiarity can often translate to increased comfort and security, essential components in a resident’s decision to renew their lease.
+Familiarity can often translate to increased comfort and security, which is essential in a resident’s decision to renew their lease.

 On the flip side, frequent staff turnover can incur additional costs in hiring and training, and it may disrupt the seamless operation and rapport built with residents.
 In essence, by prioritizing staff training and retention, properties ensure smooth operations and a positive environment and enhance their bottom line by minimizing unnecessary expenses and optimizing renter satisfaction.